-We are proud to have met and surpassed our goals for our first two years as a non-profit and look forward to serving our community for many more years to come.
+We are proud to have met and surpassed our goals for our first three years as a non-profit and look forward to serving our community for many more years to come.

 EXTENDED HISTORY OF 14 PEWS